helm/helm-www/content/docs/intro/quickstart.md

 Removed smiling-penguin
 ```

-This will uninstall `smiling-penguin` from Kubernetes, but you will still be
+This will uninstall `smiling-penguin` from Kubernetes, which will remove all
+resources associated with the release as well as the release history.

+If the flag `--keep-history` is provided, release history will be kept.
+You will
-able to request information about that release:
+be able to request information about that release:

 ```console
 $ helm status smiling-penguin